Deleting Samplitude H2 and HDP Files

 - counting files in subfolders and outputting the numbers to a text file (useful if I want a breakdown of the number of wav files in a project or sample library I'm making)

 If you're a heavy Reaper user (as I am), it's easy to adapt the above script to clear out .reapeak files, although personally I have these set to propagate in a temp folder.
 Hmm, maybe I should make a script to clear-out files older than six months from my various temp locations... that'd be pretty useful...

-If you’ve got any questions or want to share your batch script use you can find me on Twitter @monomoon_sound
+If you've got any questions or want to share your batch script use drop me a line.